High-Quality Axion Dark Matter at Gravitational Wave Interferometers

-{\bf Acknowledgments}: We thank K. S. Babu for insightful discussions related to high-quality axion models.
+{\bf Acknowledgments—} We thank K. S. Babu for insightful discussions related to high-quality axion models.
+We thank Rinku Maji for useful comments.
 The work of D.B. is supported by the Science and Engineering Research Board (SERB), Government of India grant MTR/2022/000575 and the Fulbright-Nehru Academic and Professional Excellence Award 2024-25.
 The work of N.D. is supported by the Ministry of Education, Government of India via the Prime Minister's Research Fellowship (PMRF) December 2021 scheme.
 R.S. acknowledges the support of the project TAsP (Theoretical Astroparticle Physics) funded by the Istituto Nazionale di Fisica Nucleare (INFN).